Francisco Cervelli: Atlanta Braves

 On August 22, 2019, the Pirates released Cervelli in order to give him the opportunity to receive playing time with another team.
 He signed with the Atlanta Braves on August 24.
 In his debut with the Braves, Cervelli went 4-for-5 with three doubles and three RBIs during the Braves 9-5 win over the Mets on August 24.
 He batted .281 with two home runs and seven RBIs in 14 games for the Braves before the end of the season.

 The Braves included Cervelli on their roster for the 2019 National League Division Series.
 The Braves lost to the Cardinals.

 Miami Marlins

 On January 9, 2020, Cervelli signed a one-year, $2 million contract with the Miami Marlins, to serve as a backup catcher to Jorge Alfaro.
 Alfaro began the season on the injured list, and Cervelli started for the Marlins on Opening Day.
 On August 22, 2020, Cervelli was placed on the injured list and later ruled out for the season after his seventh MLB concussion.
 He played in 16 games total in 2020, and announced his retirement after the regular season.

-World Baseball Classic; Italy national team
+International career

-Cervelli played for the Italy national baseball team in the 2009 World Baseball Classic and the 2017 World Baseball Classic.
+Despite being Venezuelan, Cervelli was eligible for the Italy national baseball team due to his Italian father.
+He played for Italy in the 2009 World Baseball Classic and the 2017 World Baseball Classic.

 Coaching career

 On December 1, 2021, Cervelli was hired by the San Diego Padres to serve as the team's catching instructor for the 2022 season.

+On January 24, 2025, Cervelli was named manager of the Italian national team, replacing Mike Piazza.